AmoebeLabs/swiss-army-knife-card-manual/docs/basics/animations/colorstops.md

 ```

 ##:sak-sak-logo: Ramblings
-There is a possibility that this definition will change to be able to have different colors for fill and stroke for instance.
+There is a possibility that this configuration will change to be able to have different colors for fill and stroke for instance.

 Currently, just a thought though :smile: